To Inform, Provoke, Dispel, and Inspire—Ideas and actions for life in Worthington, Ohio

 Dear Reader,

-You may be aware that our outdoor public pool facilities—the ones adjacent to Thomas Worthington High School, opening in 1954 on school property, and managed since then by a community-based nonprofit called Swiminc—will soon need major renovation/reconstruction if they are to continue operating, and that your local city government is discussing the future of the pools with both Swiminc and the schools.
+You may be aware that our outdoor public pool facilities—the ones adjacent to Thomas Worthington High School, opening in 1954 on school property, and managed since then by a nonprofit called Swiminc—will soon need major renovation/reconstruction if they are to continue operating, and that your local city government is discussing the future of the pools with both Swiminc and the schools.
 If you have followed the recent discussions at City Council, you know the outcome is not a foregone conclusion.

 Swimming pools, whether public or private, can be portrayed as something discretionary for both the individual and community—superfluous, perhaps even a luxury, compared to other basic demands and amenities.
 To be clear, I do not share this viewpoint.
+I believe public pools are an essential part of our community infrastructure.

 Fortunately, an article appeared today that can help us see what is at stake in the survival of public pools in general, and our pools in particular (I urge you to read the article in its entirety as I feel unable to adequately summarize this far-ranging story: https://www.nytimes.com/2023/07/27/opinion/drowning-public-pools-america.html).

 The article makes the case that, yes, public pools, like public spaces in general, are an “essential piece of social infrastructure in a democracy,” bringing people together from diverse backgrounds for play and shared experience.
 And this is a very good thing.
-But beyond, or before, the social good, public pools play the vital role of providing a safe and accessible place for persons of all backgrounds and ages to learn to swim.
-The article makes clear that the ability swim, this most basic life-and-death skill, should not be taken for granted.
+But beyond, or before, the social good, public pools play the vital role of providing a safe and accessible place for persons of all backgrounds and ages to learn how to swim.
+The article makes clear that the ability to swim, this most basic life-and-death skill, should not be taken for granted.

 Surprisingly, to me at least, “…more than half of the [U.S.] population lacks basic swimming abilities.”
 As a result, cause and effect, an estimated 4,000 Americans die by drowning every year, comprising “a public health crisis America has largely ignored.”
 The national data is very sobering indeed: “Drowning is the leading cause of death among 1- to 4-year-olds, the second-leading cause of accidental deaths by injury among children 5 to 14, and the third-leading cause of accidental death by injury for Americans 24 years and younger.
 Younger Black adolescents are more than three times as likely to drown as their white peers… [and] deaths among persons with autism spectrum disorder are nearly 40x as likely to be caused by drowning as deaths in the general population.”